Russell Simmons, accused of sexual misconduct, steps down from businesses

 Producer and business mogul Russell Simmons said Thursday he is stepping down from his companies in the wake of two accusations of sexual misconduct.

-His decision was announced as a second woman accused him of sexual misconduct, in New York in 1991.
+His decision was announced as a second woman accused him of sexual misconduct that she says took place more than two decades ago in New York.

+"I have built a life in the past 25 years, and a reputation in my industry.
+I need no one to have this visualization of me.
+I will, like the others, lose work because of this," wrote Lumet, who is the daughter of the director Sidney Lumet and the granddaughter of singer Lena Horne.

 Related: Since Weinstein, here's the list of men accused of sexual misconduct